aidevnn/DesertLandCNN/README.md

 net.Fit(trainX, trainY, 10, 16);
 ```

 A poor but quick test.
 The actual code run very slowly.
-A futur update will introduce the Stride of NDarray for more performance.
+A futur update will introduce the Stride and the Storage of NDarray for more performance.

 ### Output